Curriculum

 Students work on the dissertation phase of the EDBA program with their dissertation advisor and committee members.
 Students develop and execute a complete research project that aims to address practical problems that are relevant within the student’s own workplace or interest areas.

-Students are expected to complete defense (oral and written) of their dissertation by the end of the summer quarter.
+Students are expected to complete defense (oral and written) of their dissertation by the end of the summer academic term.

 Students work on the dissertation phase of the EDBA program with their dissertation advisor and committee members.
 Students develop and execute a complete research project that aims to address practical problems that are relevant within the student’s own workplace or interest areas.

-Students are expected to complete defense (oral and written) of their dissertation by the end of the summer quarter.
+Students are expected to complete defense (oral and written) of their dissertation by the end of the summer academic term.